syncfusion-content/blazor-docs/blazor/daterangepicker/week-number.md

 documentation: ug
 ---

-# Render the Blazor DateRangePicker Component with Week Numbers
+# Week Number in Blazor DateRangePicker Component

 You can enable WeekNumber in the DateRangePicker by using the [WeekNumber](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.CalendarBase-1.html?&_ga=2.27644924.1192045546.1630297484-1815315561.1628088345#Syncfusion_Blazor_Calendars_CalendarBase_1_WeekNumber) property.